hirotomoyamada/chat-gpt-node/README.md

 $ pnpm models --remote
 $ pnpm models -r

 # Start a chat.
-Model to be used is the default
+Model to be used is the default.
 $ pnpm chat

 # Select a model and start the chat.